weaviate/weaviate-io/developers/weaviate/model-providers/cohere/reranker.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
-import PyCode from '!!raw-loader!../_includes/provider.generative.py';
+import PyCode from '!!raw-loader!../_includes/provider.reranker.py';
-import TSCode from '!!raw-loader!../_includes/provider.generative.ts';
+import TSCode from '!!raw-loader!../_includes/provider.reranker.ts';

-# Cohere Generative AI models with Weaviate
+# Cohere reranker models with Weaviate

 Weaviate integrates with Cohere's APIs to provide convenient access to their models from within Weaviate.